DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 his behalf, Daan would eventually become the spokesperson for the art factory community.

+<div class="streams"><hr class="streams" />If you ask a question to an economically oriented company, you can expect a clear “yes” or “no”.
+With creative people, the answer to my question remained very vague for a long time.<hr class="streams" /></div>

 It would take until the first of November 2012 before Job Heimans would decide he would go ahead with earlier construction works.
 'I completely underestimated the amount of work that went into talking to all